georg-braun/Personal-Website/svelte-ui/src/routes/blog/store-markdown-and-images-in-same-folder-sveltekit.md

 ---
-title: Store images in the same folder as markdown files in SvelteKit blog
+title: "SvelteKit Blog: Store images in the same folder as markdown files"
 date: 2022-01-10
+tags: ["svelte"]
 ---

 I had a running blog solution.
 Markdown files were processed and served as routes.